puresight/puresight.github.io/tech/components.md

 ---

 {{ page.description }}
+They consist of custom elements, templates, shadow DOM, and HTML imports.

 * Custom elements are new HTML elements, created imperatively.
 * Templates are sections of HTML to be used by scripts.